nikiv84/Job-tracker-app/README.md

-# BIT Certification: task 01
+# Job Tracker app

-A responsive web app for tracking job interviews and generating reports.
+A responsive web app for tracking job interviews and viewing reports.
 Final project for [BIT](http://www.bgit.rs/)

 ![No more Tabs](/img/logo_text.png)